angelehernandez/reliable-transport-sim/README.md

 Our code tolerates corruption through the aforementioned hashing method.
 Instead of implementing checksums like real TCP/UDP, we simply add a hash of the segment data in the header and discard any received segments that do not match the hash in the header.

 ## Part 5: Pipelined ACKs
 Now, we implement the ability to send multiple packets at once to increase our throughput.
-To do so, we used additional concurrency managers - either timers or locking mechanisms.
+To do so, we used additional concurrency managers.
+We allow the user to send consistent data, while timing the lowest in flight Un-ACK'd sequence and adding each payload to a list.
+Once we recieve the expected or higher ACK, we reset the timer and remove the ACK'd packets from the window.
+If a timeout occurs all packets in the window are reset.